Vibrant Communities. Thriving small businesses. A better future.

 Housing in Edmonton

 There are many different types of housing in our city.
-Housing can refer to the built form, whether it is a single-detached home or an apartment tower.
-It can be owned, rented at market rates or rented below market.
+Housing comes in a range of built forms, whether it is a single-detached home, semi-detached, rowhousing or an apartment tower.
+Housing can be owned, rented at market rates or rented below market.
 Learn more by downloading the housing spectrum.

 Affordable Housing